roboticslab-uc3m/gait/README.md

 C++ biped gait generation library.

+Requirements:

+* gcc 4.6.3 or later
-Requirements: CMake 2.8.11 or later.
+* CMake 2.8.12 or later

 ## Use as an external library